-Kuwait is one of the most liberal Islamic states in the Middle East, with a population predominately comprised of expats from Africa, the UAE and South Asia.
+Kuwait is one of the most liberal Islamic states in the Middle East.
 Often overshadowed by the controversy surrounding neighbours Iran, Saudi Arabia and Iraq, as well as falling victim to attack by the Islamic State of Iraq and the Levant (ISIL), Kuwait has rebuilt itself in a region ravaged by numerous recent conflicts.

 In 1990, Iraq claimed Kuwait as its 19th province.
 But a US led alliance expelled the Iraqis in a short war in 1991, and Kuwait consequently erected a barrier along its border to deter its threatening neighbour.

 Despite the turbulence of its history, Kuwait today is, once again, beginning to reflect its status as an oil-rich nation.
 Now, Kuwait attracts both business travellers and tourists from the west, particularly the US.

 Those visiting Kuwait today are imbued with a lust for adventure that has nothing to do with adrenalin, but rather a yearning to explore and invest in this increasingly westernised Islamic state.